 Kris was engaging from the outset and throughout the course.
 The mixture of group work and break out groups kept me engaged and the provided resources will be something I use for a long time.
 I feel as though I am more confident in my writing abilities after attending this workshop.

-— Course participant, Department of Justices and Community Safety
+— Course participant, Department of Justice

-I have learnt an enormous amount which I can practically apply in my current role as well as later roles to come
+I have learnt an enormous amount which I can practically apply in my current role, as well as later roles to come

 — Course participant, Victoria Police